 Pros of using JAMstack

 - It can be blazing fast.
-Since the JAMstack relies less on a server or database, it'll often load very fast for the page visitor.
+Since the JAMstack relies less on a server and the database, it'll often load very fast for the page visitor.
 By effectively caching all of your content on a CDN and focusing on a clean front-end code you avoid a lot of the processes normally involved in loading a web page.

 - The website is secure.
 The decoupling of the backend and frontend effectively means that any security flaws that might be exploited in the frontend code won't mean a security breach in your backend application.
 These are separated by an API and will mostly be read-only.
 At the same time you're much less reliant on a database, which minimizes the potential issues that can occur.

 - Scaling is easy and cheap.
 Since you're not relying on heavy server or database processing you won't run in to the same limitations as you can normally run into.
-You're only serving static assets and lets the client handle most of the lifting.
+You're only serving static assets and lets the client handle most of the heavy lifting.
 With a powerful CDN you'll be needing much fewer resources to scale your website.
 This means that scaling is not only easier, but will often be cheaper as it won't require you to upgrade servers.

 - Great developer experience.
 As a developer you get all the flexibility in the world, since you can choose your own tech stack.
 Developers can do their thing without worrying about limitations of a certain platform or technology.
 And with the rise of microservices and reusable APIs it's becoming a lot simpler to reuse functionality across multiple websites or applications.

 Cons of using JAMstack

 - Not content editor friendly.
 Developers might love it, but that is not necessarily the case for content editors and marketers.
-Since you have to serve your content with Markdown, your editors will need to be fairly technical to create and update content.
+Since you have to serve your content as Markup, your editors will need to be fairly technical to create and update content.
 This can often require teaching your editors new skills and will slow down content production as they lose editor features they're used to from a CMS.
 At the same time they'll be responsible for proper media management, which can be a tedious process.